GoldenGateGGX/explorer/README.md

 ![Example Deployment PR](./readme-images/example-pr.png)

+After merging the PR listed in action summary, ArgoCD will take care of deployment.
+It should take around ~2-3 minutes.
+ArgoCD access will be configured with email login soon and team will be able to check deployment status.

 # @polkadot/apps

 A Portal into the Polkadot and Substrate networks.
 Provides a view and interaction layer from a browser.